About Shelby Eastern Schools

 Morristown Elementary School and Waldron Elementary School enroll age 3 through grade 5 students.
 Major instruction includes language arts, reading, mathematics, science, health, and social studies.
 Each elementary school is staffed with music, art, and physical education teachers, a media specialist and a school counselor.
 Computers assist teachers and students as a learning tool.
 Each elementary school includes a science laboratory.

 Morristown Jr./Sr. High School and Waldron Jr./Sr. High School enroll students in grades 6 through 12.
 Each school provides a school-within-a-school for grades 6 through 8.
 Each high school requires the Core 40 diploma for graduation.
 Students earn high honors in academics, athletics, and other extra-curricular activities.
-The Blue River Special Education Cooperative provides programs for exceptional learners.
 Blue River Careers Program and Walker Career Center provides vocational training for high school students interested in training for a specific occupation.

 A 2000 school construction project added instructional space that allows for flexibility and student population growth well into the future.
 All buildings are wired with a fiber optics connection which allows for a large range of current and future opportunities such as video conferencing and advanced telecommunications.